clojurewerkz/neocons.docs/articles/getting_started.md

 ## What version of Neocons does this guide cover?

-This guide covers Neocons 2.0 (including preview releases).
+This guide covers Neocons 2.0.

 ## Neocons Overview